krishauser/Klampt/Python/docs/source/Programming-Notes.rst

    library.
 -  Practice *self-documenting code*.
 Name files, functions, classes, and variables descriptively.
 Comment as you go.
--  Use *visual debugging* to debug your algorithms.
-For many objects, you may call ``klampt.io.resource.edit()`` to pop up a window for editing.
+-  Use *visual debugging* to debug your algorithms. :func:`klampt.vis.debug` is your friend.
+Also, for many objects, you may call :func:`klampt.io.resource.edit` to pop up a window for editing.
+-  *Save to disk*.
+Most Klamp't objects can be saved / loaded to disk using the functions in the :mod:`klampt.io.loader` module, or better yet, :func:`klampt.io.resource.set` and :func:`klampt.io.resource.get`.
+The files can later be inspected using ``klampt_browser`` and other tools.
 -  *Think statefully*.
 Decompose your programs into algorithms, state, parameters, and data.
 State is what the algorithm changes during its running.
 Parameters are values that are given as input to the